Prospective Students

 -

-(Note that this program is geared broadly toward labs that study body image and disordered eating, not to the TAYA Lab specifically; participating or not participating will not affect your chances of admission to our lab.)
+(Note that this program is geared broadly toward applying to Ph.D. programs in Clinical Psychology, not to the TAYA Lab specifically, and participating or not participating will not affect your chances of admission to our lab.)

 -